Acrylic, often known as Perspex is the perfect substrate to laser cut. It can be used in projects such as...

 Perspex is a lot more likely to chip than polycarbonate with it being less impact resistant but it is less likely to scratch.

-Polycarbonate is also class one fire rated, so is the ideal solution where this is of paramount importance such as airports, train stations and shopping centres.
+Polycarbonate is class one fire rated, so is the ideal solution where this is of paramount importance such as airports, train stations and shopping centres.

 Which is material is the most cost effective?

 Acrylic is far cheaper than polycarbonate, it tends to be 30-40% cheaper overall.
 You can see our online price calculators for an accurate quote.